agentic-layer/showcase-cross-selling-page/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Use a kubernetes port-forward to expose the insurance-host-agent locally
+kubectl port-forward service/insurance-host-agent --namespace use-case-cross-selling 9009:8000

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```